• Free shipping on all orders

 colorpoint cat avoiding human touch

 Cats are apt snugglers, but mostly when it’s their idea.
-Probably every cat owner has experienced the disappointment of reaching for your precious kitty, only to be met with alarmed meows, scratches, and bites as they scamper away from you.
+Probably every cat owner has experienced the disappointment of reaching for their precious kitty, only to be met with alarmed meows, scratches, and bites as they scamper away from you.
 While your cat could simply not be in the mood at the moment, some cats don’t like being held at all, whether due to temperament or experience.
 Read on for reasons why your cat may not like being held and tips on how to coax your anxious cat into your arms, or at least bond with them through other ways.

 hepper-cat-paw-divider